 “Claim” shall mean any and all demands, claims, suits and causes of action and any liability, costs, expenses and judgments incurred in connection therewith (including court costs and reasonable attorney’s fees) whether arising in equity, at common law, by statute or under the laws of contract, tort (including negligence or strict liability without regard to fault) or any other cause of action.

-“Purchaser Indemnified Party” shall mean Purchaser, Purchaser’s Affiliates, the Lender, and their respective employees, officers, directors, agents, subcontractors and representatives.
+“Purchaser Indemnified Party” shall mean Purchaser, Purchaser’s Affiliates, the Lender, and their respective employees, officers, directors, and agents, .[I’ve excluded this because we want indemnity for claims from out subcontractor’s employees.]

 “Seller Indemnifying Party” shall mean Seller, Seller’s Affiliates, and their respective employees, officers, directors, agents, subcontractors and representatives.